Williams-Mystic/Joseph Conrad Ocean Essay Contest

 Entry Fee: None.

 The Essay: Submissions of either fiction or nonfiction should be between 1,000-5,000 words.
 Submissions may be about any topic and in any genre as long as the ocean or a major body of water is the primary setting or aspect of concern.
 The essay may be nature writing, environmental or political activism, literary or historic scholarship, or simply good storytelling.
-If submitting poetry, please send more than 6 poems.
+If submitting poetry, please send a minimum of six poems.
 The submitted work must be in English and unpublished at the time of submission, though it may be under consideration.
 It may have been submitted for a course.

 Prize: $400 winner, two $50 honorable mentions